Arabidopsis used as a model organism

 Majors are encouraged to participate in internships.
 With a large biotech industry presence in the Madison area, there are many opportunities for students to participate in genetically-relevant internship experiences.
 Students can use these internship opportunities to complete the research requirement for the genetics and genomics major.

 Established in 1910, the UW–Madison Department of Genetics is among the oldest genetics departments in the nation and is highly regarded for its research contributions in diverse areas of the field.
-Many of the greatest discoveries in genetics and genomics took place at UW–Madison, including cracking the genetic code, sequencing one of the first bacterial genomes, synthesizing the first gene, and developing targeted gene knockout methods in mice.
+Many of the greatest discoveries in Genetics and Genomics took place at UW–Madison, including cracking the genetic code, sequencing one of the first bacterial genomes, synthesizing the first gene, and developing targeted gene knockout methods in mice.

 Scholarships